dev-protocol/hashi/docs/docs/hs-components/Text Field.md

 }
 ```
 ### Hashi `render()` API
-For more information please refer to the [render API](../hs-core/core-apis/Render.md) page.
+Here are all the themeable properties for this component.
+The directions to use these properties are located in the [render API](../hs-core/core-apis/Render.md) page.

 ```scss
 $accent: 'native-blue' !default;